-Start the conversation by acknowledging your parents’ intentions and thanking them.
+Instead, start the conversation by acknowledging their intentions and thanking them.
 They’ll feel less attacked and more understood when you show you’re grateful for all their gifts.

 You might say, “Thank you so much for these gifts.
 I know you love to shop for Jacob…” or “Thank you so much for giving Jacob so many toys.
 I appreciate that you think of him…”